 Broken ankles are probably the most common of all the injuries we’re going to talk about here.

-A broken ankle is a broad term that encompasses break, fractures of the bones that are situated around the ankle as we know it – the tibia, fibula, and talus.
+A broken ankle is a broad term that encompasses breaks, fractures of the bones that are situated around the ankle as we know it – the tibia, fibula, and talus.

-These are the most general form of broken ankles and ankle sprain.
+These are the most general form of broken ankles and ankle sprains.
 Historically crutches are well known for ankle breaks.